harshwall/ShopClaws/README.md

 Clone this Repository.Go to Android studio.Make sure you are connected to internet.Open an existing project in android studio.Build and download required libraries(automatically done by gradle) and run the app.

+## Basic Feature
+1. Login and Registration feature for admin and the salespersons with simultaneous data storage on the server.
+2. App displays all the commodities present in the inventory currently.
+  It also has a search capability on all the items that are present in the inventory as well as the sold items.
+3. Displays basic details of the salespersons e.g. employee name, employee id, profile picture, commodities sold etc.
+4. Admin is able to view the profile of all candidates and a salesperson should be able to see only his profile.
+5. There is leaderboard of top 10 salespersons.

+## Advance Feature

+1. There  is a chat for personal communication between all the employees and a chat for among all the employees in the sales team (including the admin).
+2. Admin is able to send notices through the app to all salespersons, which is visible in form of notifications in app.
+3. Based on the salesperson’s monthly sales, there is a recommendation algorithm that sets a sales target for the next month for the salesperson.
+4. Graphs are there to show a salesperson’s progress over time.

 ### Prerequisites

 Android studio 3.0 or above and a Network connection